LacunaOmnibus/MontyLacuna/README.md

       it told me it was going to build 45.
 That's correct, as I only had 45 SP slots left, but was confusing because it didn't tell me why it truncated that number.

-- assign_spies tasks should be case insensitive at least, and really should have a translator set up.
+- assign_spies tasks
-    - Trying to assign guys currently on "mayhem training" to Idle (so I can Do other stuff with them) results in "mayhem training is not a valid task or abbreviation".
-Whoops.
     - you run a spy report (which caches), then send spies to a planet that needs them, then run assign_spies.  assign_spies is using the same cache as spy_report, so it thinks no spies are on your target, even though you just sent some.
         - Only way to clear the cache is by re-running the report script with --fresh, which isn't very intuitive.